Skip to content

 • Sharing environments with files:: Flox environments are shared via the .flox folder and often checked into version control.

-• Containers: Flox environments are containerized or used to create container images.
+• Containers: Flox environments are used to create container images.

 Sharing environments with files